website Translator

 NCF Abdominal Curl Conditioning Test

-Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made but in the analysis we need to bear in mind the factors that may influence the results.
+Testing and measurement are the means of collecting information upon which subsequent performance evaluations and decisions are made.
+In the analysis, we need to consider the factors influencing the results.

 Objective

-To undertake this test you will require:
+To conduct this test, you will require:

 • Gym mat

-• NCF Abdominal Curl Conditioning Test audio tape or CD**
+• NCF Abdominal Curl Conditioning Test audiotape or CD

-• Tape recorder or CD Player
+• A tape recorder or CD Player

 • Stopwatch